UBC-MDS/covid_viz/report/proposal.md

 * 1.How does vaccination progress vary by region and country, and what factors contribute to the variation?
-* 2.What is the relationship between the number of vaccines used and the number of people fully vaccinated, and how does this vary by country and vaccine manufacturer?
+* 2.What factors are associated with higher COVID-19 mortality rates in different countries, such as population density or GDP?
 * 3.How has the vaccination progress changed over time, and what are the trends in global vaccination efforts against Covid-19?
-* 4.What is the effect of different vaccine brands on the global range, and which vaccines are being used most widely around the world?
+* 4.What is the relationship between vaccination rates and the number of COVID-19 cases and deaths in different countries?
+* 5.How has the travel stringency index varied over time, and how has this affected the spread of COVID-19 in different countries?

 For example, policymakers with our application can use the data to evaluate the effectiveness of different interventions, such as banning and accepting certain vaccinations, and make evidence-based decisions about when and how to implement these interventions.

-Bruce is a concerned citizen who wants to stay informed about the COVID-19 pandemic in his country, he is not fully vaccinated and he wants to know which vaccination is the most effective one in his country.
-With the assistance of our application, he can immediately find his answer by reading the plot displayed in the dashboard.
+Emma is a traveller who is planning a business trip to several countries in Europe and wants to know the risk of contacting COVID-19 during her travels.
+She decides to use the dashboard to help her make informed decisions.
+From the dashboard, Emma can get an overview of the number of cases, deaths, and vaccination rates globally.
+This will allow her to see which countries have higher or lower numbers of cases, deaths, and vaccination rates.
+Besides, the dashboard allows Emma to see whether the global situation is improving or worsening and to identify any patterns or changes over time.
+Finally, Emma can use the dashboard to plan her travels by identifying countries with lower numbers of cases, deaths, and higher vaccination rates.
+This will allow her to make informed decisions about where to travel and to take necessary precautions to minimize the risk of contacting COVID-19.

 ```R